Swing trading is commonly hailed in entrepreneur circles as one of the best ways to generate fast returns on investing.

 Another strategy that traders use for swing trading is using moving averages and trendlines.
 Moving averages and trendlines act as support and resistance for trending stocks.
-Traders plot them on charts and buy into uptrending or downtrending prices when the price touches the moving average line or trendline.
+Traders plot them on charts and buy into an uptrend or downtrend when the price touches the moving average line or trendline.

-One of the most popular moving averages used by traders to identify short term opportunities is the 20-day simple moving average (SMA).
+Within trading platforms, one of the most popular moving averages used by traders to identify short-term trading opportunities is the 20-day simple moving average (SMA).

 For example, in the Amazon Inc. chart below, the price hits the 20 DMA line multiple times and jumps back up providing multiple swing trading opportunities to traders.